 Sister Mary Agnes narrowed her eyes at me during my rant.
 Her nostrils flared as her chest rose and fell unsteadily.
 For a moment, I thought she was going to stand to her feet but she seemed to have a second thought.
 I observed as she relaxed in her chair and pondered her thoughts, then a wry smile manifested across her lips.

 "Of course, I will do everything in my power to help you, child.
 Who may I ask have you spoken to about this theory of yours?"
 She asked with curiosity, and if I wasn't mistaken, I saw a flash of concern in her eyes.

 I knew it.

-I swallowed, as I realised I'd been right about her, all along.
+I swallowed a gulp as I realised I'd been right about her, all along.

 My shoulders slumped as I sobbed.
 This was my last resort and I'd failed.
 Petr would surely die and I'd be left dead inside.
 I was heartbroken and defeated.

 Just as I turned to exit the room, she called out to me.